 - Form SSA-1099 if Social Security benefits were received in 2012, since some could be taxable.

-- The fastest way to receive money back from the IRS was to obtain bank account information from a financial institution to allow for a direct refund deposit.
+- Bank account information from a financial institution to allow for a direct refund deposit.

 - A copy of the prior year's tax return to provide helpful reference information and ensure consistency when filing.

 Collecting these documents in advance saved time and prevented the frustration of stopping mid-process to find missing information.
-It also increased accuracy and reduced the risk of making a mistake that could delay a refund.
+It also increased accuracy and reduced the risk of making a mistake that could delay processing.

 Step-by-Step Guide to Completing Form 1040A (2012)